scratch-ed/itch/packages/core/pages/index.md

 Finally, another Scratch package that is important for the judge is the Scratch renderer.
 This package takes commands from the Scratch VM and draws everything you see in the Stage.

-### Exercises

-Scratch exercises are managed on the FTRPRF platform.
-Each exercise has a "starter" version, which is the Scratch project the students receive when they open a new exercise.
-For teachers, there is also a "solution" version of the exercise, containing a sample solution.
-While students never see this version, we use it extensively in the judge to test stuff.

-Each exercise is also associated with a testplan.
-The testplan is a JavaScript file that contains the tests for a certain exercise.
-These are then executed by the judge when testing a solution.
-For those familiar with software development, the testplan is equivalent to a test suite, while the judge is equivalent to a testing library such as jUnit.

-Exercises are created in the FTRPRF Studio.
-This is also where the testplan is uploaded and attached to the exercise.
-The exercises are then published (resulting in a fully translated exercise, see the section [Translation](./translation.md)).
-Finally, they are included in lessons, making them accessible to the students and teachers.

 ### Scratch judge ("Itch")